Seventh Heaven (L'Arc-en-Ciel song)

-"Seventh Heaven" is the thirty-first single by L'Arc-en-Ciel, released on May 30, 2007.
-It reached number 1 on the Oricon chart.
+"Seventh Heaven" is a song by L'Arc-en-Ciel, released as a single on May 30, 2007.
+It reached number one on the Oricon chart.
 The b-side "Honey 2007" is a rewritten version of their eleventh single "Honey", and is the sixth appearance of their alter ego, P'unk-en-Ciel.

 The single's music video was nominated for the MTV Video Music Award Japan for Best Rock Video in 2008.